hyrise/hyrise/README.md

 It is highly recommended to perform out-of-source build, i.e. creating a separate directory for the build.
 Advisable names for this directory would be `cmake-build-{debug,release}`, depending on the build type.
-Withing this directory call `cmake ..` to configure the build.
+Within this directory call `cmake ..` to configure the build.
 Subsequent calls to CMake, e.g. when adding files to the build will not be necessary, the generated Makefiles will take care of that.

 ### Compiler choice